Data privacy: How marketers can navigate this new era

 Be transparent about data collection and use

 If you want customers to trust you with their data, you need to be clear about what you will do with it.
-If customers understand what they consent to and how it benefits them, they will be much more willing to give their data.
-Transparency builds trust, which turns into loyalty, making the perfect formula for creating long-lasting customer relationships.
+If customers understand what they consent to and how it benefits them, they will be much more willing to give up their data.
+Transparency builds trust, which turns into loyalty.
+This is the perfect formula for creating long-lasting customer relationships.

 According to Google, collecting data responsibly is the best method for balancing data-driven marketing and privacy protection.
 Your privacy and cookie policies, as well as your terms and conditions, must be easily accessible on your website.
-Doing so makes it easier for visitors to opt out of any data practices and provides a secure site experience.
+This makes it easier for visitors to opt-out of any data practices and provides a secure site experience.

 It helps if you are also transparent with your data usage policy.
 In particular, the data you collect should only be used for your stated purposes.
 If you say you are only collecting data for research purposes, you cannot then use the data for marketing purposes.

 Get explicit consent

 Remember that privacy laws such as GDPR have a very high standard for consent.
 Explicit consent must be given directly and via a positive action, i.e., the contact has provided their data freely and of their own volition.
 In some countries like Germany, it is best practice to use a double opt-in process.